AlchemyAPI/alchemyapi_csharp/README.md

 INSTALLATION

-To compile this module, enter the "module" directory and run the "build" script.
+To compile this module and generate the AlchemyAPI.dll file, enter the "module" directory and run the "build" script.

-To install this module, copy the AlchemyAPI.dll file into your desired .NET import directory.
+To install this module, copy the AlchemyAPI.dll file generated from the previous step into your desired .NET import directory.
 For purposes of running examples, the dll is copied into the example folder.